-Darla Jean Christopher, Betty Davis, Russwin Francisco, Kenneth Golden, Rev. Dr. Bill Herzog, John Harrison Hoffman, Donald Hubbard, Sr., Kathryn Kepner, Evelyn Kretz, MacKenzie Kretz, Josh Langley, Bob Miller, Joann Motter, Diane Nicodemus, Ashlee (Black) Pyne, Laurie Singh, Tom Smith, Peg Taughinbaugh, Mary Timmins, Mckenna Voss, Jean Weiant, Teeyara Jo Weiant and Pete and Joan Wilson
+Darla Jean Christopher, Russwin Francisco, Rev. Dr. Bill Herzog, John Harrison Hoffman, Donald Hubbard, Sr., Kathryn Kepner, Evelyn Kretz, MacKenzie Kretz, Josh Langley, Bob Miller, Joann Motter, Diane Nicodemus, Ashlee (Black) Pyne, Laurie Singh, Tom Smith, Mary Timmins, Mckenna Voss, Jean Weiant, Teeyara Jo Weiant and Pete Wilson

 (Please notify the church office when a name can be removed from the prayer list)

-We offer our sincerest sympathy and prayers to the family of Donald Simpson, who died on July 21st; and to the family of George Marinos, who died on August 4th.
-Please keep those families in your thoughts and prayers.
-We also offer our condolences to Martha DeHoff on the death of her brother; to Thomas Weiant on the death ofhis mother; and to Johneta Yingling and Ryan Stouch of the death of their son and brother.
+We offer our sincerest sympathy and prayers to the family of Joan Wilson, who died on October 6th and the family of Charles Rogers, who died October 20th.
+Please keep their families in your thoughts and prayers.
+We also extend our sincerest condolences to Joyce Golden on the death of her son Kenneth, and to Pam Poland on the death of her mother-in-law.

-Please remember as well those who are currently residing in nursing care facilities: Peg Taughinbaugh at Cross Keys, Lila Martin at High Acre in Westminster, Maryland; Virginia Lohuis and Lois Monforte at SpiriTrust Lutheran in Gettysburg; Evelyn Gorman and Joni Scheufel at Transitions in Gettysburg; and Johnetta Yingling at Genesis in Gettysburg.
+Remember as well those who are currently residing in nursing care facilities: Lila Martin at The Meadows in Westminster, Maryland; Virginia Lohuis and Lois Monforte at SpiriTrust Lutheran in Gettysburg; Evelyn Gorman and Joni Scheufel at Transitions in Gettysburg; and Johnetta Yingling at Genesis in Gettysburg.

 PRAYER REQUESTS AND/OR COMMENTS